 Roy’s first feature, So Faraway and Blue, was commercially released in Canada in 2003 to critical praise.
 He was the sole producer on Faraway, where he financed the development and a significant portion of the production phase.
 Roy has continued to write and direct short films while developing larger feature film scripts.
 He recently finished a first draft of The Last Ride to Blue Wonder, which continues his exploration of heroines and mythological stories.
 He is also in the sound edit and post-production phase of The Ballad of Ava, a fifteen-minute film in collaboration with two other Montreal directors.

 In March of 2015, Roy completed a diary film, A Dark Blue Sky, that examines concepts of fatherhood and home after a divorce.
-He is currently researching low-toxic photochemical processes with his Green Film Lab and methods for small-batch processing of motion picture film.
+He is currently researching low-toxic photochemical processes with his Labcaf project and methods for small-batch processing of motion picture film.
 He built a 4×5 pinhole camera and is undertaking tests to shoot a landscape and portrait project.

-He recently completed a new feature length script, Harlan Falls.
-He intends to shoot the film in 35mm anamorphic, black and white and with the intention to process the negative in the Labcaf.
+He recently completed a new feature length treatment/script/prosepoem, Falling to Earth.
+He plans to shoot the film in 35mm spherical, black and white reversal film for direct projetion of the original!
+He will process the film in the Labcaf.